mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- ## WAS Observations of use of Game Design Patterns in Vignette A -->

 NOTE - COULD AT 3RD GEN TERMS - COMMUNITY, RULES ETC BE USED FOR THIS ACTIVITY SYSTEM IN THIS COMMENTARY - TRY IT?
-BUT WHY NOT 3 PLANES
+BUT WHY NOT 3 PLANES - THAT MAY BE BEST FOR CONSISTENCY - TRY ONE

 Try - In this section a summary of the interaction observered in the above vignette is described using AT terms